jellyfin/jellyfin-roku/docs/DEVGUIDE.md

 make build-dev
 ```

-This will create a zip in `out/jellyfin-roku.zip`.
-Login to your Roku's device in your browser and upload the zip file then run install.
+This will create a zip in `out/jellyfin-roku.zip`, that you can upload on your Roku's device via your browser.

-## Method 3: Direct load to Roku Device
+Or you can continue with the next steps to do it via the command line.

-### Login Details
+### Deploy

 Run this command - replacing the IP and password with your Roku device IP and dev password from the first step: